Christmas is a fun and wonderful time but it can also come with a lot of waste. These easy steps can help reduce Christmas waste.

 It is estimated that from Thanksgiving to Christmas, an additional 1 million tons of waste fills our landfills each week.
 However, being mindful that our Earth is one of the greatest gifts doesn’t mean you have to sacrifice fun or the holiday spirit.
 This Christmas, try to keep these 10 simple waste reduction tips in mind as you are wrapping presents and trimming the tree.

 1. Use less ribbon or no ribbon at all when wrapping presents.
 If every household in the US alone used 2 ft. less ribbon this year, we could save approximately 43,470 miles of ribbon waste – more than enough to tie a bow around Earth’s 24,901-mile circumference.

-2. Use wrapping paper that is recyclable, or made of recycled products, or think of innovative ways to wrap presents.
-For example, you can purchase wrapping paper that is made from hemp.
+2. Use wrapping paper that is recyclable, or made from recycled products, or think of innovative ways to wrap presents.
+For example, you can purchase wrapping paper that is made from recycled paper.
 You can use also fabric or cloth bags to wrap presents.

 3. Recycle your live Christmas tree.
 Or better yet, purchase a potted tree and plant it after the holidays.
-Here is a link for various contacts in the metro area for recycling your tree after the holidays.
 You can also purchase an artificial tree and reuse it year after year.